Sky Dayton: Early career

+1990s: EarthLink

 In 1994, Dayton founded EarthLink, an Internet service provider (ISP) that would offer Internet access to the public.
 Kevin O'Donnell, father of a childhood friend, and Reed Slatkin became EarthLink's first financial backers.
 Other investors followed, including Greg B. Abbott, former AT&T CFO Robert Kavner, Chip Lacy, and eventually larger investors such as George Soros.